Hire an estate planning and probate attorney anywhere in California

 My name is Paul Horn.
 I am an attorney and CPA specializing in estate planning, including living trusts and probate representation (inheritance cases).

 Our office is located in Cerritos (where Los Angeles County meets Orange County), but we serve clients in Southern California, Northern California, and everywhere in between.
-This was the case even before the COVID-19 pandemic and even more so right now in 2021.

 Our team was an early adopter of remote work technologies—from electronic signatures to secure teleconferencing—so we are well-equipped to represent clients hundreds of miles away just as well as the ones right around the corner.